Loofort/softswiss/README.md

 1. endpoints providing direct access to low level resources (aka db tabels)
 2. endpoints providing interface to business processes, like posting a command to start particular process.

+## how to run
+to load all dependency go to project folder and run

+    go get ./...

+to run the server then type:

+    go run cmd/bank-server/*